tdannecy/Odysseus/_posts/2017-09-26-web-redesign.md

 I suspect that the author of the post who inspired me to write this one will propose a universal app platform, but I do not believe that's appropriate in most cases.
 Different platforms have different conventions and such a universal platform will likely run into the fallacy of "write-once run anywhere" (really it's "write-once optimize everywhere").

 But that was fun!
 Wasn't it?

+---

+1. In large part this section is describing IPFS rather than inventing something new
+2. Given who has what does not necessarily map to who's interested in what.
+3. Which is a good and often ignored usability practice anyways
+4. Afterall there's only so far one can go with a peer-to-peer database.